dmwarren/fakerss/README.md

 Loading plugin:twitter
 https://twitter.com/foone
 foone - 2019-04-17 17:55:30
-    but some smartsases figured out it was cheaper to buy an old one from the 80s (because Model M keyboards do not die) and rip out the controller board and stuff in a replacement.
+    but some smartasses figured out it was cheaper to buy an old one from the 80s (because Model M keyboards do not die) and rip out the controller board and stuff in a replacement.
 Bam, you've got a Model M on your macbook and it's only like 50$!